vitorpavinato/Sequence_similarities/lab/README.md

 ```
 In lab you find this README.md file with all instructions we are going to follow in this class.
 Lecture will have the material for the class on January, 27th 2022.

-lab/data contains the files with the sequences were are going use to find similarities with sequences available in the NCBI database.
+lab/data contains the files with the sequences we are going use to find similarities with sequences available in the NCBI database.

 ## __Installation of the standalone BLAST__